Zelenskyy, European leaders to hold Trump call ahead of Putin summit

 Trump to meet Putin

-Trump has described Friday’s summit with the Russian leader as “a feel-out meeting” to gauge whether Putin is serious about ending the conflict.
+Trump has described Friday’s summit with the Russian leader in Alaska as “a feel-out meeting” to gauge whether Putin is serious about ending the conflict.

 But he has unsettled European allies by suggesting Ukraine will have to give up some Russian-held territory and by floating the idea of land swaps, without specifying what Moscow might surrender.